helgridly/finstuff/_posts/2021-02-19-when-things-get-weird.md

 You should understand everything in [this post](understanding-NOPE), plus:

 - A strong understanding of these options greeks: delta, theta, vega
+- The order book and how it works, specifically the difference between limit and stop orders

 As before, all this information is widely available on the internet.